-All eligible male and female employees were entitled to parental leave in 2023.
-One female employee took parental leave and returned to work in the same year.
+All eligible male and female employees were entitled to parental leave in 2024.
+One female employee took parental (maternity) leave in year 2023 and returned to work in year 2024.
 This represents a return-to-work rate of 100%.
-The female employee who took parental leave returned to work in November 2023 and remained employed as of the date of this report.
-The retention rate for FY2023 was 100%.
+The female employee who took parental leave returned to work in January 2024 and remained employed as of the date of this report.
+The retention rate for FY2024 was 100%.

-Diversity and equal opportunity are no longer considered as a material factor in FY2023.
+Diversity and equal opportunity are no longer considered as a material factor since FY2023.
 The above disclosures are for information only.